 How to manage progress through to SATs

 The new curriculum is particularly challenging for low-attaining pupils, so if you need additional support to help your Year 6 pupils revise for their Maths SATs, this Year 6 Maths Catch-up and Revision Guide is packed full of ideas to support pupils of all ability levels.
-For more personalised one-to-one help, on our SATs Booster programme pupils work one-to-one each week with their own personal Maths specialist tutor.
-Find out more about the KS2 SATs Booster.
+For more personalised help, or to ensure learning gaps and misconceptions are addressed in struggling pupils from the outset, our Year 6 Maths SATs foundation programme - featuring weekly one-to-one each week with a personal Maths specialist tutor - might be for your class.